Can You Sue if You were Hit by a Drunk Trucker in Pennsylvania?

 First, of course, is the drunk trucker.
 Driving under the influence is illegal in all 50 states, and causing an injury while DUI carries severe penalties, everywhere.
 These laws help you prove that the driver was negligent when you sue for your injuries.

 Second is an insurance company.
 Whether the insurance company represents the driver or the trucking company, the insurance company may be on the hook for the damages you suffered.
 While some states have “no-fault” insurance rules that force you to collect through your own insurance before the at-fault driver’s insurance, you may not be limited to your own insurance.
 Most states allow you to collect damages from the other driver if your injuries meet certain definitions of “severe,” if they meet certain dollar amounts, or if you are suing for a loved one’s death.
+You should seek an attorney for wrongful death caused by a drunk driver if you are suing on a loved one’s behalf.

 Third, you may be able to collect from the trucking company who hired the drunk truck driver.
 Trucking companies may be held liable when their driver causes an accident.
 This usually happens in one of two ways.